Kotlin/kotlin-by-example/examples/05_stdlib/05_existential.md

 </div>

-1. Defining a collection of numbers.
+1. Defines a collection of numbers.
-2. Checking if there are no odd elements (all elements are even).
+2. Checks if there are no odd elements (all elements are even).
-3. Checking if there are no elements greater than 6.
+3. Checks if there are no elements greater than 6.